-GERMANY

-Total sample: n = 947

-Bi = 71

-Trans = 15

-Germany is an interesting example in this report, with the lowest reported incidence of LGBT harassment as well as perceived homophobia of all ten countries reported on.
+GERMANY Germany is an interesting example in this report, with the lowest reported incidence of LGBT harassment as well as perceived homophobia of all ten countries reported on.

-German respondents also report the lowest percentage of people who are 'out to all' at work, with just 27% choosing this option.

-It could be argued that with such a low percentage of people being 'out' in the workplace in Germany is part of the reason that harassment and homophobic behaviour is so low. ne lowest percentage of people st 27% choosing this option.
-However the German sample also reports the highest percentages of respondents indicating that there is no homophobia in the workplace, with 40% of male, and 38% of female of Germany respondents indicating this.
-There are of course many cultural and societal issues that influence all of the samples, and for Germans these could mean that they are simply less inclined to be out at work in any case.
-This can be seen for example in the relatively high percentage (24%) of male respondents who are not out to anyone at work in the German sample.
+German respondents also report the lowest percentage of people who are 'out to all' at work for European countries, with just 27% choosing this option.
+Total sample: n = 947Bi = 71 Trans = 15 It could be argued that such a low percentage of people being 'out' in the workplace in Germany is part of the reason that reported harassment levels and homophobic behaviour is also comparatively lower.
+However, the German sample also reports the highest percentages of those countries tested where respondents indicate that there is zero homophobia in their own workplace, with 40% of men and 38% of women from Germany's respondents indicating this.
+There are of course many cultural and societal issues that influence each of the samples, and for Germans these could mean that they are simply less inclined to be out at work in any case.
+This may be seen for example in a relatively high percentage - 24% of German men in this sample - being respondents not out to anyone at work.